viictorjs/Refrapy/README.md

 ### Time-terms inversion

+The pick file exported from Refrapick can used directly used as input for a time-terms analysis.
+An intercation mode can be enabled/disabled for layer assignment by clicking on data points (left mouse button).

+![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/timeterms_inv1.gif)

-The pick file exported from Refrapick can used directly used as input for a time-terms analysis in Refrainv.
-To show the y axis of a velocity model as elevation instead of depth, a two-column topography file can be entered right before running the time-terms inversion.
-A custom regularization weight can be entered (higher the value, smoother the model).
+To show the y axis of a velocity model as elevation instead of depth, a two-column topography file can be entered right before running the inversion.
+A custom regularization weight can be entered (the higher the value, smoother the model).
 The goodness-of-fit can be evaluated graphically and through RMS errors.

+![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/timeterms_inv2.gif)

  The time-terms model can be exported as a column file with the geometry and velocity values of the layers.
 Some plot customizations can be made.

-![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/timeterms_inv1.gif)
-![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/timeterms_inv2.gif)
 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/timeterms_inv3.gif)

 ### Traveltimes tomography inversion

 It is previously necessary to use the implemented conversion function to create a file readable by pyGIMLi’s traveltime manager from the pick file exported in Refrapick.
 To show the y axis of a velocity model as elevation instead of depth, a two-column topography file can be entered when creating the traveltimes tomography file.

+![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/tomography_inv1.gif)

-The following mesh and inversion parameters can be entered: maximum mesh depth, maximum mesh cell size, relative distance for refinement nodes of a mesh cell, number of secondary nodes in mesh cells, minimum and maximum velocities of a gradient starting model, relative weight in vertical to horizontal direction, total penalty factor for the model roughness and maximum number of iterations.
+For inversion, the following parameters can be entered: maximum mesh depth, maximum mesh cell size, relative distance for refinement nodes of a mesh cell, number of secondary nodes in mesh cells, minimum and maximum velocities of a gradient starting model, relative weight in vertical to horizontal direction, total penalty factor for the model roughness and maximum number of iterations.
 The goodness-of-fit can be evaluated graphically and through RMS errors and Chi² value.

+![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/tomography_inv2.gif)

 The velocity tomogram can be exported as a xyz file, containing the velocity and centers positions of all cells.
 Some plot customizations can be made.

-![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/tomography_inv1.gif)
-![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/tomography_inv2.gif)
 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/tomography_inv3.gif)